Scholarships

 When are scholarships offered?

 We offer scholarships once per year in the spring.
-The 2024–2025 scholarship cycle will open for applications in March 2025.
+Applications for the 2024–2025 scholarship cycle open on February 28, 2025.

 Which scholarships do I qualify for?